 Tips and Tricks

 All this does not make language easy in Belgium.
 As a tourist, you are relatively safe.
-Belgian’s are quite good in English and often happy to talk to someone in that language.
-Avoid making statements like ‘You’ll speak French, right?” or “So you know Dutch?
+Belgians are quite good in English and often happy to talk to someone in that language.
+Avoid making statements like ‘You all speak French, right?” or “So you know Dutch?
 Tell me something in Dutch,” though, especially in places like Brussels, where all linguistic groups are present together.
-However, while English is often the best option, be aware of not coming off too arrogant, by assuming that everything and everyone will be ready for English.
-Even though, Belgians don’t mind English, they do not like someone that has no regard for their culture, of which language is a big part, either.
+However, while English is often the best option, be aware of not coming off too arrogant by assuming that everything and everyone will be ready for English.
+Even though Belgians don’t mind English, they do not like someone that has no regard for their culture, of which language is a big part, either.
 As always, be respectful and accommodating.
-Lastly, also try to approach someone younger rather than older, as younger generations are better at speaking English than older ones, who haven’t grown up with the predominance of English as others have.
+Lastly, also try to approach someone younger rather than older, as younger generations are better at speaking English than older ones, who haven’t grown up with the predominance of English as their children have.

 © 2019 Douglas Redant